 An owner tag can have up to 48 characters; any combination of letters, numbers, and spaces is valid.

-- 1. Boot the computer using the bootable media you created in "Assigning an Asset Tag." - 2.
-Type asset /o and a space followed by the new owner tag, and press <Enter>.
+- 1. Boot the computer using the bootable floppy disk you created in "Assigning an Asset Tag."

 For example, type the following command line and press <Enter>: